Skip to main content

 Yours to use, modify, and deploy

 The choice of contractual assignment over copyright framing is deliberate.
 In January 2025, the U.S. Copyright Office concluded that AI-generated content produced without sufficient human creative control is not eligible for copyright protection, and that prompts alone do not constitute that control.
 In March 2026, the Supreme Court declined to hear Thaler v.
 Perlmutter, leaving that position as settled doctrine.
 What the threshold looks like in practice (whether code produced with AI assistance meets the bar for sufficient human contribution) is still being defined case by case.
-Rather than build your rights on a claim that may or may not hold, the project agreement assigns everything I deliver to you contractually.
+Rather than build your rights on a claim that may or may not hold, the project agreement assigns your deliverables to you contractually.
 That instrument works regardless of how copyright doctrine continues to develop for AI-assisted work.

 Confidentiality